The Big Tent Project

 The Big Tent Project is made possible by many individual benefactors and supporters.
 We wish to acknowledge The Windermere Foundation for their support for the development of this program and The Research Branch of The Victorian Department of Education and Early Childhood Development for providing ethics approval for the implementation of research into the project.

-The six-session online training program is expanding in 2019, with interactive group supervision via secure remote webinar providing opportunities to explore the issues regional and remote early childhood workers face.
+The six-session online training program is expanding soon, with interactive group supervision via secure remote webinar providing opportunities to explore the issues regional and remote early childhood workers face.

 The Big Tent Online Program provides:

 - A responsive approach to communities experiencing specific trauma.

 - A structured, outcomes-based six-session program for early childhood workers in health or education.

 - Remote or face-to-face group supervision and discussion that bring together collective experience and theoretical models to support work with vulnerable families and communities.

 To register your interest and be notified when we go live, please email us at firstname.lastname@example.org.